erabug/wikigraph/readme.md

 Surprisingly, auto-indexing had no effect on this query.
 I'd had it turned on (and assigned to index on 'node', e.g. id), but it was not adding efficiency.
 The constraint added via the Page label increased the speed with which the database finds the two nodes.

 #### Deployment
 This code was tested on Amazon's [EC2](http://aws.amazon.com/ec2/) using [Apache](http://httpd.apache.org/) as a web server.
 The database is housed on a 30 GiB EBS.
-Currently it is on an r3.large server, with 15G RAM, and the query of the full database takes just 0.5 seconds.
+Currently it is on an r3.large server with 15G RAM, and the query of the full database takes just 0.5 seconds.
 Since EC2 servers do not come with virtual memory, I set up the 32G SSD ephemeral instance storage as a paging (or swap) partition to give the database access if needed.